 Kingston selected Jadu as a partner to replace their unsupported and neglected website, which needed more than a light refresh.

 Content needed to be clearer and accessible across multiple devices.
 Content was reduced from 4,000 pages down to 1,500 pages designed to encourage more online transactions.

-The teams also worked together on a full redesign, lead by the principles the Jadu UX design team (Spacecraft) employ such as responsive web design.
+The teams also worked together on a full redesign, lead by the principles the Jadu UX design team (Jadu Creative) employ such as responsive web design.

-With the popularity of tablet and smartphone devices, it was crucial for the website to work on any device, so Spacecraft designed the UX for mobile first, using responsive web design and based on user data from Eye Tracking and paper prototyping.
+With the popularity of tablet and smartphone devices, it was crucial for the website to work on any device, so Jadu Creative designed the UX for mobile-first, using responsive web design and based on user data from Eye Tracking and paper prototyping.